deobald/notes/Buckets and Pipes.md

 - particles and waves - p are easier to understand

 can’t just get all water out of a pipe - you have to take whatever is coming out of the tap.

+no country has rice delivery pipes no matter how much rice a household eats.